informalsystems/vdd/fastsync/fastsync.md

 > some math that allows to write specifications and pseudo code solution below.
 Some variables, etc.

-## Solution

-> Basic data structures.
-Simplified, so that we can focus on the distributed algorithm here.
-If existing: link to Tendermint data structures, and mentioned if details were omitted.

 #### Fastsync has the following configuration parameters:
 - *trustingPeriod*: a time duration [**[TMBC-TIME_PARAMS]**](TMBC-TIME_PARAMS-link).